 Children grow and develop at their own rate.
 Some develop motor skills faster and others seem to develop speech faster.
-I can tell you from watching my own children, my daughter (3 years old) developed her speech and language skills sooner than my son is (8 months old).
-My son, however, started to roll, sit up and crawl sooner than his sister.
+I can tell you from watching my own children, my daughter (3-years-old) developed her speech and language skills sooner than my son (8-months-old).
+My son, however, started to roll, sit up, and crawl sooner than his sister.

 Although some children walk and talk early, others may be delayed in learning certain skills.
 If you have any concerns about your child’s development, the earlier you seek help, the better.